 I love this picture of Jal Mahal & Mansagar lake with the hills in the background.
 Jal Mahal is one of the top tourist attractions in Jaipur and is also called “Water Palace”.

 I’m sure everyone has seen enough of the typical tourist city attractions for which Jaipur is famous.
 Let me make a departure from the usual pictures and show you the industrial side as well.
 Captured above is the automobile plant in one of the few industrial zones that surround the city.
 Although industrial areas are neither clean nor aesthetic, the above picture is an exception.

-This picture of an approaching flight has already appeared in an earlier post (click here to explore this post).
+This picture of an approaching flight has already appeared in an earlier post A short escape to a beautiful landscape in Jaipur.
 I’m re-posting it here as it fits in perfectly for the Weekly Photo Challenge Edge.

 A similar picture appeared in Beautiful Sunset at Nahargarh Fort, Jaipur.
 Out of all the pictures posted here, one can easily experience this view in Jaipur by driving to Nahargarh Fort which overlooks the city from the edge of a hill.
 This place is extremely popular among the youth.
 It’s no surprise that youth throng here from sunrise to sunset on Sundays.